 1. Amroth (SN163070)

 Sandy with pebble bank and breakwater, facing south-east.
-Large free car park behind shops.
+Large car park (seasonal charges apply) behind shops.
 Access path from car park to shops and beach via ramped bridge over stream.
 Lifeguards in summer.
 Concrete ramp by toilets: 1:8 to 1:7 for 45 metres, base often covered in large pebbles.
 At Amroth Castle (away from shops and toilets) there is access to sandy part of beach via concrete slipway: 1:6 to 1:51⁄2 for 44 metres.
 Concrete esplanade along entire seafront.

 2. Wiseman’s Bridge (SN145060)